evanatyourservice/llm-jax/README.md

 # llm-jax

-Pretrain a language model with fineweb-edu.
+Pretrain a SmolLM-style language model with fineweb-edu.

 Has various optimizers: PSGD Kron, adamw, shampoo, CASPR, and schedule-free.
 Any optimizer can be wrapped in schedule-free, see configs.py for more details.

-Only set up for pretraining for now, working on inference, conversion to pytorch and uploading to huggingface hub.
+Only set up for pretraining right now, working on inference, conversion to pytorch, and uploading to huggingface hub.

 Saves checkpoints to out_dir, set same experiment name to resume.